Zlín: 20th century

-The communists took over management of Zlín and Baťa factories, and in October 1945 the Bata company in Czechoslovakia was nationalized.
+The communists took over management of Zlín and Baťa factories, and in October 1945 the Bata company in Czechoslovakia was nationalised.
 In the following decades, Zlín preserved its significant position thanks to its extensive industrial production.
-The city has strengthened its position as administrative, economic, educational and cultural centre of eastern Moravia.
+The city strengthened its position as administrative, economic, educational and cultural centre of eastern Moravia.
 Zlín further expanded with construction of new housing estates.